Home

 Hornet nest

-Make sure that what you have are honeybees, not wasps or hornets.
+Please make sure that what you have are honeybees, not wasps or hornets.

 Open hive build by feral honeybees